 Below: The two RV Gypsies enjoyed

-the view of the Indian Head |
+the view of Indian Head and the canyon. |

 The view of the canyon

-from the other side of the lookout |
+from the other side of the lookout, |

 |